nikomoja/fabacademy/_posts/2018-01-15-fabacademy-intro.md

 ---
-layout: blog
-title: Journey to the centre of the mind
+title: Intro to the Fab Academy
-meta: You think water moves fast?
-You should see ice.
+meta: How to Make (Almost) Anything
+type: blog
-category: blog
+category:
-author: niko11
 ---

 You think water moves fast?
 You should see ice.
 It moves like it has a mind.
 Like it knows it killed the world once and got a taste for murder.
 After the avalanche, it took us a week to climb out.